-Bulls steal the show at Alanganallur Jallikattu, TN CM announces govt job for best tamer
+Bulls steal the show at Alanganallur jallikattu, TN CM announces govt job for best tamer

-Tamil Nadu Chief Minister M K Stalin, who witnessed the popular sport at close quarters, announced a government job in the Animal Husbandry department to the best tamer who embraced the maximum number of bulls at the Jallikattu event, indicating that this effort could go a long way in patronising Jallikattu.
+Tamil Nadu Chief Minister M K Stalin, who witnessed the popular sport at close quarters, announced a government job in the Animal Husbandry department to the best tamer who embraced the maximum number of bulls at the Jallikattu event, on a priority basis, indicating that this effort could go a long way in patronising Jallikattu.

 Also, a sophisticated Jallikattu training and treatment centre will be established in Alanganallur at a cost of Rs 2 crore, he said.